LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/domains.md

 ### Train a LivePerson domain

-You must train the LivePerson domain after every update to the domain if you want the update to be reflected in subsequent testing/debugging and usage.
+You must train the LivePerson domain after every update to the training data in the domain if you want the update to be reflected in subsequent testing/debugging and usage.
 Training creates a new model version that incorporates the changes.
 Once the domain is trained, you can use the testing tools to test.

+If you haven't updated the training data in the domain (i.e., made changes to the intents, their training phrases, or the entities), the **Train** button is disabled.

 Depending on how big the domain is, training typically takes anywhere between 2 to 10 minutes.